Related Post: Checking Out Downtown Toronto’s Street Art

 If the inevitable gift shop – a Banksy Gift Shop! – is any indication, the most marketable image in the exhibit is the Girl With Balloon/Balloon Girl.
 Coffee mugs, T-shirts … there is something for everyone!
 Full disclosure – it was this image on a bus shelter in my Riverdale neighbourhood that first piqued my curiosity about Banksy, whose fame as a graffiti artist I was vaguely aware of.
 Credit the image for putting me on the path to coughing up $45.

 Was it worth it?
-A tad overpriced and if you want to really want to get into it, the entire situation is heavily laden with irony.
+A tad overpriced and if you really want to get into it, the entire situation is heavily laden with irony.
 Also, as I mentioned above, for an exhibit of the work of an artist who was always totally current and fresh in his response to what was happening, it seems somehow dated in its concerns.
 Maybe that why those pieces that have a timeless feel – the Flag, Forgive Us Our Trespassing, Balloon Girl – engaged me the most.

 Read the reviews below for all the reasons you are too “cool” to go.
 I am glad I went.
 It has also given me another reason to revisit Graffiti Alley and Kensington Market to see what is there two years since my last visit!
 Maybe a next-generation Banksy working in obscurity!

 Many visitors were using their phones to take pix.
 A few had more “serious” cameras.
 I used my Sony A6000 and the Sony 10-18 F4 lens to take the photos in this post.
 While the ultra-wide angle is handy in close quarters, I should also have brought my 24mm F1.8 along.
 I also need to work on the colour balance of the above photo!

 If you’re wondering what Banksy is doing in 2018, this collection of recent street art in Paris attributed him will give you a good idea – Banksy Est À Paris – Les Premieres Images.